neo4j/graphql/packages/graphql-toolbox/README.md

 ## Usage

 1. Connect to the database with your credentials
-2. Define (or Introspect) Typedefs
+2. Define (or Introspect) the Type definitions
 3. Build Neo4j GraphQL schema
-4. Experiment and play
+4. Experiment, query and play

-## Devleopment
+## Development

 On the `root` of the project, install the dependencies.